 - 1. Grades must be based on individual demonstration of skill and understanding. - 2.
 Grades for elementary content areas are based on evidence of the attainment of assigned grade level or course expectations. - 3.
-Teachers of English for Speakers of Other Languages (ESOL), special educators, and general education teachers who provide instruction for a student will collaboratively examine evidence collected to determine the student's grade. - 4.
+Teachers of English Language Development (ELD), special educators, and general education teachers who provide instruction for a student will collaboratively examine evidence collected to determine the student's grade. - 4.
 Attendance and tardiness are not calculated in the grade. - 5.
 Interims and report cards will be sent home following the established MCPS schedule. - 6.
 Formal parent teacher conferences will be held in November following the established MCPS schedule.